mayank12112000/spotify-clone/README.md

 - **Bootstrap**: For styling and layout.
 - **CSS**: Custom styles for animations and transitions.
 - **REST API**: Fetches song data from a provided API.

+## Deployement:
+This project is deployed on netlify.
+Here's the deployed link: https://mayank-spotify.netlify.app/
 ## API
 The project uses the following API to fetch song data: